shivannis/xandr-docs-public/xandr-docs/articles/curate/about-curate.md

 # About Microsoft Curate

-Microsoft Curate (powered by Xandr) lets curators use their proprietary assets to enhance the value of a seller’s inventory and create unique offerings for buyers.
+Microsoft Curate (powered by Microsoft Advertising) lets curators use their proprietary assets to enhance the value of a seller’s inventory and create unique offerings for buyers.

 ## Benefits